oa-333/elog/README.md

 ### Configuring Log Line Format

-The ELog system allows configuring log line format using a format specification string that supports special log field reference tokens.
+The ELog system allows configuring log line format using a format specification string
+that supports special log record field reference tokens.
 For instance, the default log line format specification that is used by ELog is:

     ${time} ${level:6} [${tid}] ${msg}